 - A. Authority.
-The provisions of this ordinance shall be administered and enforced by the Zoning Officer who shall be appointed by the Town Board. - B. Duties and responsibilities.
+The provisions of this ordinance shall be administered and enforced by the Zoning Officer who shall be hired by the Town Board. - B. Duties and responsibilities.
 The Zoning Officer shall have the following duties and responsibilities: - 1.
-Determine that all zoning permits comply with the terms of this ordinance. - Conduct inspections of buildings and use of land to determine compliance with the terms of this ordinance. - 3.
-Maintain permanent and current records of this ordinance, including, but not limited to, all maps, amendments, fee schedules, and permits, conditional uses, variances, appeals and applications therefore. - 4.
-Receive, file and forward all applications for appeals, variances, conditional uses and other matters to the designated official bodies. - 5.
-Initiate, in the name of the Town of Gnesen, any appropriate actions or proceedings against a violator of this ordinance as provided by law. - 6.
-Interpret and administrate this ordinance subject to appeals to the Planning Commission acting as the Board of Zoning Appeals.
+Determine that all zoning permits comply with the terms of this ordinance. - 2.
+Conduct inspections of buildings and use of land to determine compliance with the terms of this ordinance. - 3.
+Initiate, in the name of the Town of Gnesen, any appropriate actions or proceedings against a violator of this ordinance as provided by law. - 4.
+Interpret and administrate this ordinance subject to appeals to the Planning Commission acting as the Board of Zoning Appeals and Adjustments.